 Painting Metal Outdoor Furniture

-Scrub soil, dust and other blimishes with detergent and water.
+Scrub soil, dust and other blemishes with detergent and water.
 If you have a pressure washer this could be very helpful.

 With a wire brush, steel wool, or course git sandpaper remove all loose, peeled paint and rust.

-Wipe surface using cloth dampened with vinegar and allow to dry thoroughly.
+Wipe the surface using a cloth dampened with vinegar and allow it to dry thoroughly.

 No paint will stick to a greasy or wet surface.